noir-lang/noir/yellow-paper/docs/public-vm/avm.md

 An instruction's gas cost is meant to reflect the computational cost of generating a proof of its correct execution.
 For some instructions, this computational cost changes based on inputs.
 Here are some examples and important notes:
 - [`JUMP`](./instruction-set/#isa-section-jump) is an example of an instruction with constant gas cost.
 Regardless of its inputs, the instruction always incurs the same `l1GasCost`, `l2GasCost`, and `daGasCost`.
-- The [`SET`](./instruction-set/#isa-section-set) instruction operates on a different sized constant (based on its `dst-type`).
+- The [`SET`](./instruction-set/#isa-section-set) instruction operates on a different sized constant (based on its `dstTag`).
 Therefore, this instruction's gas cost increases with the size of its input.
 - Instructions that operate on a data range of a specified "size" scale in cost with that size.
 An example of this is the [`CALLDATACOPY`](./instruction-set/#isa-section-calldatacopy) argument which copies `copySize` words from `environment.calldata` to `machineState.memory`.
 - The [`CALL`](./instruction-set/#isa-section-call)/[`STATICCALL`](./instruction-set/#isa-section-call)/`DELEGATECALL` instruction's gas cost is determined by its `*Gas` arguments, but any gas unused by the nested contract call's execution is refunded after its completion ([more on this later](#updating-the-calling-context-after-nested-call-halts)).
 - An instruction with "offset" arguments (like [`ADD`](./instruction-set/#isa-section-add) and many others), has increased cost for each offset argument that is flagged as "indirect".